axelsandahl/project-axel-1/README.md

 # project-axel-1
-Building AI-course project, My idea to solve a real world problem with AI.
+Building AI-course project.
+My idea to solve a real world problem with AI.